arnabs542/Algorithm-and-Data-Structure/doc/tree.md

         return 0;
     int l = max(0, help(root->left, maxPath));
     int r = max(0, help(root->right, maxPath));
-    maxPath = max(maxPath, l + r + root->val);
+    //this is to record max path if current node is root. maxPath = max(maxPath, l + r + root->val);
-    return root->val + max(l, r);
+    //if we need to choose a path, we need just choose either left or right as sub branch return root->val + max(l, r);
 }
 ```